“Food is a source of nutrition.

 When I scroll through my social media account”

 Our rhythm of life does not depend on nature anymore it relies on science.
 And don’t get me wrong the advancement of science is not evil, in the same way that social media is not evil.
 This is not a conspiracy article.
-I love my fridge, that I can connect with people from all over the world and the fact that I can have painless and effective surgery if my bones break, is something I feel truly grateful for.
+I love my fridge, that I can instantly connect with people from all over the world; and the fact that I can have painless and effective surgery if my bones break, is something I feel truly grateful for.
 The way we make use of it sometimes - eh - could definitely be better.

 We thankfully created techniques of freezing, canning and of manipulating edible goods and this is exactly the relationship we steadily endeavour to achieve with our youth.
 And no, we don’t endeavour to stay young form the inside with plenty of laughter and a healthy relationship with our thoughts and feelings.
 We obsessively dwell on our visual image - on what we look like, on what we do and how others perceive us.
-There is a general anxiety, of staying young, cool and photoshopped forever, floating around.
+There is a general anxiety floating around of staying young, cool and photoshopped forever.
 There are social media filters, plastic surgery and a global industry determining if fruits and vegetables fit the general marketed idea of what is worthy of selling.
 (If you ask any worm you will find out their opinion differs.)
 It's as if the supermarkets have adopted the same format as the Hollywood film industry.

 “I make tomato soup in the winter